vade123/COMP.SEC.300/README.md

 - Refresh token flow, currently only access token is implemented
 - CSRF token should be generated before any other requests, currently generated at login
 - Admins have power to do basically anything, which is not very feasible and also probably not GDPR-safe
+- Application should be refactored, atleast separate business logic from api implementation to a separate service
+  - would allow for more future-proof solution and make unit testing a lot easier
+- Captcha